 Taxes are paid in the sweat of every man who labors - Franklin D. Roosevelt, Former American Statesman.

 Tips to Reduce Self Employment Taxes

 You can avoid this debacle by setting up your business as a corporation.
-There are many ways to do this, and you can use an attorney or other professional to make sure the process runs smoothly.
+There are many ways to do this, and you can use an attorney to make sure the process runs smoothly.